Like any career, the first step to turning your passion into a profession is to get some formal education under your belt.

 Continuing education could include specialty courses and certifications, workshops, reading, podcasts, mentorships, internships and regular conversations with other fitness professionals.
 Importantly, it’s not just about collecting more knowledge, but also about implementing it.
 More education isn’t necessarily better if it doesn’t help you build consistency, competency and caring, that is, trust, with your clients.

 Education matters, but only so far in that it helps you create a career you love, offering an incredible service and results that your clients value!
 Looking for that education?
-Get an introduction to our coaching education with our Free 7-Day Coaching Course by signing up now.
+Get an introduction to our coaching education with our Free Professional Coaching Blueprint by signing up now.